rse/typopro/README.md

 - **Web Conversion**:
-  All fonts are consistently converted from their original TTF/OTF format into various font formats for use on the Web.
-Corresponding CSS `@font-face` declaration files were generated, too.
+  All fonts are consistently converted from their original TTF/OTF format into various font formats for use on the Web: Embedded OpenType (EOT), Web Open Font Format (WOFF), TrueType Font (TTF) and Compressed Scalable Vector Graphics (SVGZ).
+These different formats for each font are required for maximum portability across browsers and operating systems.
+Suitable corresponding CSS `@font-face` declaration files were generated, too.

 - **Unicode Character Reduction**
   Some fonts contain a really large number of glyphs, covering a wide